 Every company should have a few key reports that they run for year-end:

-- Run aging reports for both accounts receivable and payable to know what will be booked for the prior year that might only show up the following month; and
+- Run aging reports for both accounts receivable and payable to know what will be booked for the prior year that might only show up the following month

 - Review your financials in conjunction with any bank loan covenants to ensure you won’t violate any terms of your loan agreement.